 Tip #2: Explain how you plan to tackle the challenge

-One of the challenges I expect at this role is to encounter at this job is longer working hours.
+One of the challenges I expect this role to encounter at this job is longer working hours.
 The hospital is busier than in my current workplace.
 I have made plans on how I will reorganize my schedule to help me cope with more work.

 17. Are you Comfortable Making Debt Collection Calls?